 In loft conversions, use eaves space around the edge of a room, where sloping ceilings are too low to stand beneath, for low-level cabinets.
 And if you’re on a budget, don’t forget that off-the-peg fitted storage is a less expensive option than going bespoke.

-Choose space-efficient and stylish built-in storage cupboards with a bench into your living room
+Choose storage cupboards with a bench in your living room

 Built-in storage is often the best approach when living areas accommodate more than one activity.